News Releases

 Stay up to date on the services, programs and projects in your neighbourhood!

-Subzones 3 and 4 will be active from Feb.
-2-6 for snow removal operations, with on-street parking restrictions in effect 7 a.m. to 6 p.m.
+Subzones 1 and 2 are active from April 6 to April 10 for snow removal with on-street parking restrictions in effect.

 Subscribe for RMWB updates